What is Enduro? A Deep Dive into the World of Hard Enduro

 2. Hard Enduro

 Hard Enduro is the more extreme cousin of classic Enduro.
-It’s all about tackling the toughest, most technical terrain imaginable—think steep hill climbs, rocky inclines, advanced river beds and near-impassable trails that make bystanders gasp while watching in fear of the rider slipping up on the side of a narrow river bank for example.
+It’s all about tackling the toughest, most technical terrain imaginable, think steep hill climbs, rocky inclines, rocky riverbeds, and near-impassable trails that make bystanders gasp while watching in fear of the rider slipping up on the side of a narrow riverbank, for example.
 Hard Enduro events, such as the infamous Erzbergrodeo in Austria, are not for the faint of heart.
 They require precision, strength, and a healthy dose of fearlessness.

 View other Hard Enduro Events ->